 We think you’ll agree: if there’s one big difference between the old marketing days and now, is that marketers are able to reach audiences further than they ever have before.
 Partially, this is possible through emails.
 All you’d need to know is someone’s email address and it won’t matter which part of the world they are in.

 This type of outreach though is quite the double-edged sword.
 As helpful as it is, a lot of other brands and companies are doing it too.
 In fact, a study made by campaignmonitor.com shows that on an average workday, office workers get about 121 emails per day.
 Within these emails are promotional emails, deals, offers and others that would help brands get more customers.

 Knowing this now, it then begs the question: as marketers, how do we create great marketing emails that will stand out above the rest?
 Lucky for you, the gang might just have the solution.
 In these next few minutes, you’re going to learn about six parts of an email that would make you an exception to the rule.
-After all, aren’t we all trying not to get seen-zoned and our emails are thrown into their inbox’s trash bin?
+After all, aren’t we all trying not to get discarded?

 If you’re curious about these six crucial portions of what makes a great marketing email — read on.